NFL Approves Deal with BetMGM, FOXBet, PointsBet, & WynnBET

 Partnerships Further Solidify NFL’s Shift to Changing Realities

 The announcement has further solidified the NFL’s transformation from an anti-gambling entity to one that has accepted changing realities since the annulment of PASPA in 2018.
 Now, millions of Americans will be able to bet on NFL games online.

 However, the league reiterated its further expansions into the sports betting world will protect the integrity of the game and its fans.

 By inking the deal, all the operators have agreed to follow the NFL’s core integrity policies and will collaborate on information sharing and supporting responsible gambling efforts.

 Following the announcement, BetMGM’s CEO, Adam Greenblatt, said the company’s partnership is extremely exciting for its business.
-Additionally, Greenblatt indicated BetMGM will debut a new national ad campaign featuring Jamie Foxx, offering its player a wide variety of top-class experiences and more.
+Additionally, Greenblatt indicated BetMGM will debut a new national ad campaign featuring Jamie Foxx, offering its players a wide variety of top-class experiences and more.

-Last September, BetMGM had announced the Academy and GRAMMY Award winner would star in its new ad campaign.
+Last September, BetMGM announced the Academy and GRAMMY Award winner would star in its new ad campaign.